Negotiating the insurance bad-faith case

 Insurance bad-faith cases offer the opportunity to direct negotiations or mediation at a reasonably early stage in the litigation process, but it is up to plaintiff’s counsel to make the process work.
 The claims files and documents must be reviewed and an expert must be consulted on the “wrongs” that were committed using the “good-faith” claims handling guidelines as reflected in the case law, statutes, applicable regulations, customs in the industry, and company guidelines (or absence of them).
 Once that is done a careful outline of the case, including the economic and non-economic losses of the client, must be communicated.
 Ultimately, a thoughtful presentation and analysis in a credible case should get the carrier to the table for discussions about settlement.

-Guy O. Kornblum is a partner in Kornblum, Cochran, Erickson & Harbison, LLP, with offices in San Francisco and Santa Rosa, California.
+Guy O Kornblum is Principal at Guy O Kornblum: A Professional Law Corporation, located in San Francisco.
 He has four decades of experience as a civil trial and appellate lawyer and is certified in Civil Trial Law and Pretrial Practice Advocacy by the National Board of Trial Advocacy.
 He is the co-author of two books on insurance coverage and bad faith.
 He has been selected as a “Super Lawyer” each year since 2006.

 Charles D. Cochran is also a partner in Kornblum, Cochran, Erickson & Harbison, LLP.
 Formerly in house counsel for two large property and casualty insurers, he has been in private practice for the last 30 years specializing in personal injury and insurance litigation.
 He is also certified in Civil Trial Law by the National Board of Trial Advocacy and has been named a “Top 100” trial lawyer.
 He has been selected as a “Super Lawyer” for over 15 consecutive years.